Visit the City of Marseille for 1 Day

 Conclusion

-If you have an available day in your inventory, we definitely recommend exploring the history, culture, and nature of Marseilles.
+If you have an available day in your inventory, we definitely recommend exploring the history, culture, and nature of Marseille.
 Add in a mouthwatering lunch and a traditional Provençal dinner before you leave the city.
-If you love the Provençal dishes you try when in Marseilles, consider a private cooking class with Cooking Classes in Provence, where you learn how to cook your favourite local dishes, complete with recipe cards, so you can recreate the dish in the comfort of your own home.
+If you love the Provençal dishes you try when in Marseille, consider a private cooking class with Cooking Classes in Provence, where you learn how to cook your favourite local dishes, complete with recipe cards, so you can recreate the dish in the comfort of your own home.
 Contact us today to find out more.